k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ## Adding a Query using the Interface Explorer Tree

-Adding a query to the Query Editor window (top pane) using the Interface Explorer Tree, is depended on its occurrence - at DB Interface Explorer, or when opened as a pop-up at Schema Editor, Graphit and Broadway.
+Adding a query to the Query Editor (top pane) using the Interface Explorer Tree, is depended on its occurrence - at DB Interface Explorer, or when opened as a pop-up at Schema Editor, Graphit and Broadway.

 In DB Interface Explorer, choose the required SQL statement by using the context menu (right-click) on the relevant tree entry.
 The available statements are: *select*, *insert*, *update* and *delete*.